 Those with lumbar radiculopathy will be rated within the group of peripheral nerves of the low back and legs.
-The most commonly effected nerve for this type is the sciatic nerve, which is broken up into five separate nerves depending on which part of the leg is impacted.
+The most commonly affected nerve for this type is the sciatic nerve, which is broken up into five separate nerves depending on which part of the leg is impacted.
 However, the most common rating for lumbar radiculopathy is under the sciatic nerve.

-The sciatic nerve is rated under diagnostic codes 8520, 8620, and 8720
+The sciatic nerve is rated under diagnostic codes 8520, 8620, and 8720.

-Was your VA Disability Claim for Radiculopathy denied?
+Was your VA Disability Claim Denied?

 The VA disability appeals process is often long and arduous.
 The skilled attorneys at Chisholm Chisholm & Kilpatrick LTD may be able to help you navigate it.
-Contact our office for a free case evaluation today at (800) 544-9144.
+Contact our office for a free case evaluation today at 800-544-9144.